zencart/documentation/content/user/Email/logo.md

 The email logo is contained in the file `email/header.jpg`.

-Replace this file wiht your logo, then update the files which specify this filename and the logo's dimensions.
+Replace this file with your logo, then update the files which specify this filename and the logo's dimensions.

 For admin, this file is `admin/includes/languages/english/email_extras.php`.